 There can be no assurance as to the adequacy for commercial success of Vascepa outside the United States.
 For example, even if we and Eddingpharm obtain marketing approval in countries within the China Territory, applicable regulatory agencies may impose restrictions on the product's conditions for use, distribution or marketing and in some cases may impose ongoing requirements for post-market surveillance, post-approval studies or clinical trials.
-Also, with regard to any indications for which we may gain approval in territories outside the United States, the number of actual patients with the condition included in such approved indication may be smaller than we anticipate.
+Also, there is a degree of unpredictability with regard to the eventual pricing and reimbursement levels of medications in markets outside the United States.
+If the pricing and reimbursement levels of Vascepa are lower than we anticipate, then affordability of, and market access to, Vascepa may be adversely affected and thus market potential in these territories would suffer.
+Furthermore, with regard to any indications for which we may gain approval in territories outside the United States, the number of actual patients with the condition included in such approved indication may be smaller than we anticipate.
 If any such approved indication is narrower than we anticipate, the market potential in these countries for our product would suffer.